-PV-1453 Music Theory Fundamentals Semester - 1/2 credit (AC, HSer)
+PV-1453 Music Theory Fundamentals

-This course is intended for students who seek to enrich their knowledge and understanding of music fundamentals, music notation, and music reading.
-Whatever musical background students possess, the study of music theory can be intriguing and inspiring.
+This one-semester course is intended for students who seek to enrich their knowledge and understanding of music fundamentals, music notation, and music reading.
+Whatever musical background students possess, if any, the study of music theory can be intriguing and inspiring.
 By knowing how elements of music interact to create musical style and effect, students can bring a piece of music to life and can communicate its essence to others.
 The purpose of this course is to instill the ability to distinguish, describe, comprehend, and employ music theory concepts and processes.
 Those who already know how to read music will benefit from a more detailed understanding of the technical aspects of music theory.
-Those who do not read music can begin their music-learning journey; then, students may have sufficient skills to enroll in one of our high school performing ensembles.
+Those who do not read music can begin their music-learning journey here.
+With a newly learned music reading ability, students may then have sufficient skills to enroll in one of our high school performing ensembles, should they desire to do so.
 However, this course is also a good choice for any student who is interested in learning about music, but without the performance requirements that accompany performing ensemble classes.
-This course is also a good choice for any student who has taken/would like to take History of Rock & Popular Music Styles or Piano Keyboard.
-This class is highly recommended to students who intend to take the AP Music Theory class for purposes of review and preparation.
+This course is also a good choice for any student who has taken/would like to take History of American Pop & Rock or Piano Keyboard.
+While there is no prerequisite for this class, it is highly recommended to students who intend to take the Advanced Placement Music Theory class for purposes of review and preparation.